An alphabetical list of all projects indexed on this site.

 A set of text-processing Java classes that provide Perl5 compatible regular expressions, AWK-like regular expressions, glob expressions, and utility classes for performing substitutions, splits, filtering filenames, etc.

 Apache Olingo is a Java library that implements the Open Data Protocol (OData).
 Apache Olingo serves client and server aspects of OData.
-It currently supports OData 2.0 and will also support OData 4.0.
+It currently supports OData 2.0 and support OData 4.0 (beta).
 The latter is the OASIS version of the protocol: OASIS Open Data Protocol (OData) TC.

-The extensions part of Olingo contains additional features like the support of JPA persistency or annotated bean classes.
+The extensions part of Olingo for OData 2.0 contains additional features like the support of JPA persistency or annotated bean classes.

 Apache Oltu - Parent